 Macaw Project Volunteer

-The thousands of hours of observations that have been conducted over the years would not have been possible without the help of the many volunteers and assistants who have offered their time and energy for the cause of science and conservation.
+Thousands of hours of observations have been conducted over the years which would not have been possible without the help of the many volunteers and assistants.
+They have offered their time and energy for the cause of science and conservation.
 Volunteers are one of the most important aspects to the project.

 As this is an on-going project we accept volunteers throughout the year.